 Jessamyn was one of the first curvy yogis I started following on Instagram, and her practice – and particularly her inversions – are so inspiring to me!
 She also wears awesome funky leggings, which you can make yourself, using the Belmont Leggings pattern.

 Louise Green is an amazing athlete, and she’s the author of Big Fit Girl, which is all about helping plus size women become athletes and stop focusing on losing weight.
-Crop the Cedar Top and add some Belmont Leggings to get her minimalist look.
+Crop the Spruce Tank and add some Belmont Leggings to get her minimalist look.

 Mirna is a marathoner, ultramarathoner, and trail runner, who’s completed a 100k race (WHAT!), and ran the Marine Corps Marathon and NYC Marathon back to back.
 I have to admit it: this probably means I can’t use being plus size as the excuse for not being able to run for 5 minutes…

 Amanda is a joyous dancer, who set up the hashtag #BreakingTheStereotype, to challenge preconceived notions of what dancers should look like.
 You can read all about her amazing journey – culminating in appearing in a Katy Perry video! – at Amy Poehler’s Smart Girls here.

 Amanda is a big fan of athleisure separates, and would totally rock a Cedar Dolman Top.